nf-core/tools/README.md

 > [!NOTE]
 > We make the following assumptions about the pipeline:
 >
-> - If the pipeline has one of the famous nf-core metro maps, we assume that it is located in `docs/images` and contains `metro-map` in its filename.
-This will be used as the workflow graph in the RO-Crate.
+> - If the pipeline has one of the famous nf-core metro maps, we expect it to be a `.png` file stored in `docs/images`, with `metro_map` in its name, e.g., `nf-core-rnaseq_metro_map_grey.png`.
+This image will be set as the workflow graph in the RO-Crate.
 > - Based on the names in the `manifest.author` inside the `nextflow.config` file, we add the [ORCID](https://orcid.org/) IDs of the authors to the RO-Crate metadata file (based on very simple assumpations).
-Please double check the ORCID IDs after creating the RO-Crate metadata file (see log) and add missing ORCID IDs manually.
+Please double-check the ORCID IDs after creating the RO-Crate metadata file (see log) and add missing ORCID IDs manually.

 ## Tools CLI TUI